amangup/coding-bootcamp/lecture10/webapp.md

 - We need to tell the `link` tag where to find the file containing the CSS code.
 We use the `url_for()` function in exactly the same way we used it to display the image above.
 - The tag in which we put the quotation (I use `div` by default), we add `class="quotation"` to refer to the CSS class `quotation` that is created in the CSS code.

+## Deploying your app on pythonanywhere.com

+- We have created a fun website, and we obviously want to share it with our friends!
+- To do that, we need to host our web app on a hosting platform.
+- We are going to use [pythonanywhere.com](https://www.pythonanywhere.com/) to host our web app.
+  - It has a free level of service which is good enough for our purposes
+  - It is compatible with Flask apps, and thus it's pretty easy to get our app running there.

+Here is the list of instructions to deploy your fortune teller website there:

+1. Create a Beginner account at pythonanywhere.com, and log in.
+2. On your computer, create a zip file which contains the directory `fortune_teller`.
+Do not include `test_server.py`.
+3. On pythonanywhere.com, go to your Dashboard -> Files -> Browse Files.
+You should see that you are in the directory `/home/<your username>`.
+4. Using `Upload a file`, upload the zip archive that you just created.
+You should see that file in the list of files.
+5. On top of the listings, there is a link called "Open Bash console here".
+It opens a terminal.
+6. Once the terminal is running (you should see a `$` prompt), run the command `unzip fortune_teller.zip`.
+That will unzip the files for your web app.
+7. On the top right, click on the tribar icon, and select "Web".
+8. Click on `Add a new web app`.
+Click next until you reach "Select a Python Web framework".
+9. Select "Flask", and then select Python 3.6.
+When it asks you the path where to create the flask app, just choose default (we will not use that.)
+10. Eventually, you should see the "configuration" page for your web app.
+Click on Code -> WSGI configuration file: (starts with `/var/www`).
+11. You are now editing a python file.
+Change `project_home` path to `u/home/<your username>/fortune_teller`
+12. In the last line, change `flask_app` to `fortune_teller`.

+That's it!
+You now have a fortune teller website running at `<your username>.pythonanywhere.com` (might need a refresh or two to show your web app).

+### WSGI

+You might be curious on how the website is running even though we didn't upload `test_server.py` and call `app.run()`.
+Python anywhere runs its own web server.
+To communicate with your app, it uses a Python interface called WSGI (Web Server Gateway Interface).
+Flask complies with this specification.
+Thus, python anywhere's server can interact with our Flask app and make the website run.